alexmyczko/autoexec.bat/config.sys/README.md

 `debian-system-initramfs` enable compression of initramfs, makeing space in /boot

-`kexec-reboot` try to reboot to the latest installed kernel (if kexec-tools is installed)

 # Ubuntu is Debian-based the same way milk is grass-based

 `ubuntu-deluxe` kind of Ubuntu Pro, without the Ubuntu, makes a Debian 12 from your Ubuntu 22.04 (WIP)

+# Helpers

+`apt-history` check which packages have been installed with apt

+`kexec-reboot` try to reboot to the latest installed kernel (if kexec-tools is installed)

+`lint-hostname` lint your hostname

+`reduce-bin` use UPX (compression) on known huge binaries

+`netlimit` limit upload/download speeds on a interface

+`which-firmware` check which firmware packages should get installed

 # Next.